Medical intensive care in Virginia

 Neonatal intensive care

-Premature and critically ill newborns often need extra care.
-For these patients, we offer several neonatal intensive care units (NICUs), which are staffed with specially trained teams to help infants in need of intensive care.
+Premature and critically ill newborns often need extra attention after birth.
+For our smallest patients, we offer several neonatal intensive care units (NICUs), which are staffed with specially trained teams to help infants in need of intensive care.

 Pediatric intensive care